Six ways to reduce your risk of bowel cancer

 Reduce how much red and processed meat you eat

-The amount of red and processed meat we eat has increased over the past 50 years.
-Coinciding with this, is research that shows the long-term consumption of red and particularly processed meat - such as hams, salami, and sausages - may increase your risk of bowel cancer3.
+The amount of red and processed meat we eat has increased over the past 50 years and long-term consumption of red and particularly processed meat - such as hams, salami, and sausages - may increase your risk of bowel cancer.

 Try swapping red meat for chicken or fish, have a few meat free days each week and have as little processed meat as possible.